Information on Coronavirus (COVID-19)

 How can I help protect myself?

-People can help protect themselves with respiratory illness with everyday preventative actions.
+People can help protect themselves from respiratory illness with everyday preventative actions.

 - Avoid close contact with those who are sick.